 The G# Gypsy Minor is a seven-note scale.
 Notes are displayed in the diagram with blue color with the root notes indicated by darker color.
 In the two-octave pattern, the first root note appears on the 6th string, 4th fret.

 2 octavesNotes: G# - A# - B - D - D# - E - G Intervals: 2 - 1 - 3 - 1 - 1 - 3 - 1 Type: Septonic

 The scale displayed with its numeric formula, intervals and scale degrees.

 The main three-note and four-note chords that can be harmonized from this scale are the following:

-The tones in these chords corresponds to the tones of the G# Gypsy Minor scale.
+The tones in these chords correspond to the tones of the G# Gypsy Minor scale.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

-The scale can be played on the guitar from different starting positions in which G# function as the root tone.
+The scale can be played on the guitar from different starting positions in which G# functions as the root tone.

 The G# Gypsy Minor is also referred to as the G# Hungarian Minor scale.
 It should not be confused with the G# Gypsy Major scale.